Ideas-on-Stage/ideasonstage.com/content/_index.en.md

 		[services.list.004]
 			sectionid	= "presentation-creation"
 			title		= "Presentation Creation"
-			description	= "The core of Ideas on Stage’s mission is to help leaders to communicate effectively.
-We help you define your messages and strategy, then we write the story, create the slides and coach you." picture		= "/pictures/inserts/home-presentation-creation-agency.jpg"
+			description	= "We help you define your messages and strategy, then we write the story, create the slides and coach you." picture		= "/pictures/inserts/home-presentation-creation-agency.jpg"
 			style		= "bg-black"
 			layout		= "insert-link-full-picture.html"